 I was born in Budapest, the Hungarian capital, in 1992, but my home has always been Tápióbicske, a village relatively close to Budapest.
-Currently, my life is divided between Budapest and Tápióbicske.
+Currently, my life is divided between the capital city and Tápióbicske.
 Since 2014, I have been teaching at Rózsakerti Demjén István Primary School of the Reformed Church in Budapest.
 I am a member of the Hungarian Astronomical Association and Hungarian Astrophotographer's Association.

 I started my studies at the Földváry Károly Primary School in Tápióbicske, where I developed an interest in observing the starlit sky as a result of my physics and geography classes as a 7th grader.
 We had a pair of binoculars at home and a book on astronomy, which happened to be none other than a beginner’s guidebook.
 I wiped the dust off these and began to use them.
 In retrospect, I think these were the days when the foundations of my serious interest in the topic were laid.
 The binoculars were later replaced by a modest telescope with a 5 cm lens, which allowed me to observe the moons of Jupiter.
 Before graduating from primary school, my parents bought me a 10 cm lens telescope, with which I could perform serious observations of sunspots and comets.
 At this time, I was already a member of the Hungarian Astronomical Association as well.

 I went to secondary school in Nagykáta.
 This time, I managed to procure a 20 cm Dobson telescope.
 This was my main instrument for ten years.
 I have observed numerous comets and deep-sky objects with it.
 At this time, I also undertook the management of the Tápió-region Local Group of the Hungarian Astronomical Association: we organised and held several lectures and telescope presentations for the schools and community centres of the region.